jw910731/blog/content/blog/2021-08-30-observation-and-evolution-of-english-driven-by-internet-and-generation-z.md

   driven by internet.
 Which leads great impact to the language and its users, you and me.
 ---
+# Introduction
+I am a 19 years old undergraduate that came from Taiwan.
+My mother tongue is Chinese, especially Traditional Chinese in contrast to Simplified Chinese that people from China use.
+I self recognize that I am bilingual.
+Though my Chinese is more fluent than English.
+Due to living and studying in Taiwan and everyone here speaks Chinese.
+I will use the perspective of an English user to talk about the impact on English caused by internet.
+Hope you can share your observation as an English native speaker or a English user, like me.

+# The observation and impact
 I just find out the Generation Z had create hundreds of new phrases and words in English.
 This impact dramatically affect the language itself and also its users.

 Few minutes before writing this posts, I use the word "mispost" in Github issue tracker to explain that we need to develop the delete function of my working project.
 The spell checker immediately draw the conspicuous (meaning very unpleasant and noticeable.) red underline on my "mispost".
 The word mispost had been recorded to Urban Dictionary.
 Meaning I'm not the only one using this word.
 But that old stubborn system still draw a stupid wavy red line under my "mispost" during writing this post.